Facts

 What is a Koala?

-Koalas were not originally from Australia; they migrated there from somewhere in Asia over 30,000 years ago and now only exist on the Australian continent.
+Koalas are native to Australia and exist only on the Australian continent.
 Koalas prefer to live in eucalyptus forests, as these trees contain the nutrients Koalas need for survival.

 What is the state of Koalas in Australia?